When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 This one goes without saying.
 If you don’t understand sports other than the main one you might follow, what makes you think you’ll be successful in betting on other sports?

 It’s easy for sports betting beginners to be enamored by their early luck in placing bets.
 That can often happen to beginners who bet on multiple sports, regardless of their knowledge level.
-This can happen for beginner often, especially at the beginning of a given season when bets are less successful.
+This can happen for beginners often, especially at the beginning of a given season when bets are less successful.

 Early luck, however, isn’t indicative of long-term success.
 Getting lucky on your first few bets can entice newbies, but it never lasts.
 The bottom line is, if you don’t understand multiple sports, it’s better to be cautious with your wedding strategies.